 When home insurance does not cover mold damage

-Generally, mold damage caused by neglect, or a lack of regular upkeep and maintenance isn’t covered by home insurance.
-If your insurance company deems that your mold damage was preventable, then you will be responsible for paying to make repairs.
+Generally, home insurance doesn’t cover mold damage caused by neglect or a lack of regular upkeep and maintenance.
+If your insurance company deems your mold damage preventable, you will be responsible for paying to make repairs.

 Situation examples of when resulting mold damage may not be covered